shahshail/SilentMe/README.md

 ## Location Services aand GeoFences

 - Using GPS Polling can drain device's battery.
 To overcome this problem this app will use Geofences to locate device's location.

+- This app stores all the added locations latitudes and longitudes and setup 50 meter radius geofences using geofencing object.
+This geofence objects will automatically deleted in every 24 hours.

 - This app requires location permission to locate current position and search places.